Special Notes regarding the Meeting Minutes

 Fraternity:

-· Bocce Ball- Mike Alexander is lead, contact Mike if you would like to join the team.
+· Bocce Ball- Mike Alexander is lead, contact him if you would like to join the team.
 No experience needed.
-Bocce’s back on at Empie Park every Wednesday at 10:00am.
+Bocce’s back at Empie Park every Wednesday 10:00am.
 Open to all Knights of Columbus.
-Bocce will return from our winter break on February 4.
+Shelter #2 is reserved for Saturday, October 3 for the 2026 Bocce Tournament.
+Spread the word and start working on your 2026 game.
+Captains meeting around the end of July or first week of August.

 · The Latino Roundtable meets on the 2nd & 4th Thursdays of each month in the Juan Diego Room from 7-8:30pm.